 The RWBY manga is based on the independent American 3D-CGI animated series by Rooster Teeth created by Monty Oum, who passed away on February 1, 2015 due to an allergic reaction.
 The manga itself is a prequel to the original animated series, and delves into the circumstances surrounding the four main character teasers.

-The series is simulpub in English as a part of VIZ Media's Weekly Shonen Jump lineup, and will also be published in print.
+The series was simulpub in English as a part of VIZ Media's Weekly Shonen Jump lineup, and will also be published in print.